kehantan/labbook/docs/protein/sds_page.rst

 -------

 * For long term storage, it is best to store the gel in gel-storing solution.
-* It is normal for the edges of the gel to deform when it is dry.
+* It is normal for the edges of the gel to deformed when it dries out.

 **Materials**

-* Gel-storage solution
+* :ref:`Gel-storage solution <gel-storage>`
 * Plastic container

 **Procedure**